snapshot

 Examples of "snapshot" in Sentences

-- Take a snapshot of the background.
+- She took a mental snapshot of the beautiful sunset before it vanished

 Advertisement